What to Expect with your Personal Injury Claim

 - Document Gathering

-- Oral and Document Discovery
+- Oral and Documentary Discovery

-The interview is simply a meeting between you (and anyone you wish to bring with you), and members of the Grosso Hooper Law team.
+The interview is simply a meeting between you (and anyone you wish to bring with you), and a member of the Grosso Hooper Law team.
 Together we will collect the information we need to fight for your rights.
 Our aim is to help you, so we will be asking you questions about your:

 - Work history